mtrpdx/mtrpdx.github.io/content/about.md

 He received his Bachelor of Science in Electrical Engineering from Portland State University in 2019.

-He is working on a Master of Science in Electrical Engineering with a focus on Signal Processing and Machine Learning from Portland State University, to be completed in Spring 2023.
+He is working on a Master of Science in Electrical Engineering with a focus on Signal Processing and Machine Learning from Portland State University, to be completed early 2024.

 You can view his CV below.